10 Mistakes in freestyle & how to correct them according to the WEST swimming technique

 (Have a friend help you make sure your head is in the right breathing position and you don’t look back)

-Five – Too many strokes for each length
+Swimming mistakes – Too many strokes for each length

 One of the parameters to the quality swimming technique, flotation and efficiency of our pull is the number of strokes we need for each pool length.
 If we try to stretch forward too hard a defense mechanism of the body will kick in, in order to guard our plexus area, and shorten our stroke, so that eventually we make more strokes and get tired very fast.